jossbnd/my-moviz-frontend/README.md

 ## Project Scope

-This is a project done during my Web Development Coding Bootcamp at La Capsule.
+This project has been done in the scope of my Web Development Coding Bootcamp at La Capsule.

 MyMoviz is a website that will allow you to display the latest films released offered by the API The Movie Database with the possibility of creating a wish list, placing a view counter and evaluating each of the films presented.
 The particularity of this app is that it is developed in React!